 Arduino gave birth to the trend of electronic makers and it gained great success.
 What’s more, many open source projects based on Arduino were successful as well.

 As we can see, Python has become so popular in recent years.
-Compared to C/C++, it is very easy-to-learn.
+Compared to C/C++, it is very easy to earn.
 As an interpreted language, users could see the results immediately without finishing all the code and compiling it.
 To realize MicroPython, Damien George created an efficient interpreter using C. This could run in the extremely limited microcontroller environment.
 In this way, developers are able to use Python in the embedded world.

 However, Python needs to be interpreted.
 This leads to low efficiency when running it.
 So most complicated projects based on MicroPython implement their core algorithm in C, just provide some simple Python API to the users, such as OpenMV and CircuitPython.